tetsushijp/AEP-Hands-on-Labs/general/data_dictionary.md

 Welcome Marketer / DBA / Soon-To-Be AEP Genius...
 =============================
 __\[The scene opens...\]__
-Imagine that you're wearing many hats at a leading Media Company, likely not too dissimalar from your day-to-day responsibilites in the real world.
+Imagine that you're wearing many hats at a leading Media Company (we'll call them HOLDEN Media Company -- its fake), likely not too dissimalar from your day-to-day responsibilites in the real world.
 You've been tasked to both deploy and understand how to build out the upon your AEP deployment -- the deployment has already started so the system should be considered ".
 This guide/document here (meant to be reviewed before your HOL session) will give you a detailed look and analysis of the data you're currently loading into your system.

 OBJECTIVES:
 ==============